raymondDangdat/debbie-cakes-and-more/README.md

-# Flutter Shopping Cart with GetX, Stripe and Firebase
+# Flutter Cake ordering and delivery app with GetX, Stripe and Firebase

 A new Flutter project.